jamiealquiza/bicache/README.md

 ### Set
 `Set(key, value)` -> sets `key` to `value` (if exists, updates)

 Moves key to head of MRU cache.
+Set can be used to update an existing TTL'd key without affecting the TTL.

 ### SetTtl
 `Set(key, value, ttl)` -> sets `key` to `value` (if exists, updates) with a `ttl` expiration (in seconds)

 Moves key to head of MRU cache.
+Resets `ttl` to value specified.

 ### Del
 `Del(key)` -> removes key from cache